-In the world of PR, there is so much to keep with each and every day.
+In the world of digital marketing, there is so much to keep with each and every day.
 From staying on top of what is going on with your client’s calendars and social media to trending topics and news, I know… it can get overwhelming.

 I’m going to be honest… I do not love Hootsuite as a whole.
-But I do love that I can schedule most of my social posts and tweets a week of ahead of time and then spend my time interacting with followers and topics instead of worrying about posting or scheduling each day.
+But I do love being able to schedule most of my social posts and tweets a week prior and then spend my time interacting with followers and topics.
 I work with a few gals that swear by monitoring accounts within Hootsuite, and it works great for them.
 It isn’t for me.

 Dropbox / Google Drive

-Slack is a messaging system that is used all day, every day by each person in our office.
-It makes it extremely easy for everyone to be and stay on the same page, at all times – all of our communication is all in one place.
+Slack is a messaging system used all day, every day by each person in our office.
+It makes it extremely easy for everyone to be and stay on the same page at all times – all of our communication is all in one place.

-Just like any other messaging app, you can have your one-on-one conversations but you can also create ‘channels.’
-Channels = group conversations you are able to invite certain members of your team to and label based on the channel’s topic.
-(You may want a channel dedicated solely to your leadership team, your design team, employee group chats, client statuses and updates, or any other topic you regularly chat about that is deserving of it’s own space and won’t “clutter” other conversations.)
+Just like any other messaging app, you can have one-on-one conversations, but you can also create ‘channels.’
+Channels = group conversations you can invite individual members of your team to and label based on the channel’s topic.
+(You may want a channel dedicated solely to your leadership team, your design team, employee group chats, client statuses, and updates, or any other topic you regularly chat about that is deserving of its own space and won’t “clutter” other conversations.)

 HARO – Help A Reporter Out